defano/pig-tutorial/README.md

 From left to right:

-* `results` is the alias (the name) of the relation
+* `results` is the name of the relation (called its _alais_ in Pig terminology)
 * `dates:tuple(...)` indicates that the relation contains a tuple called `dates`
 * `(start_year:int, end_year:int)` denotes that the `dates` tuple contains two integers, called `start_year` and `end_year` respectively.
 * `ages:tuple(name:chararray,age:int)` indicates the relation also contains a second tuple called `ages` comprised of a string (`chararray`) called `name` and an integer called `age`.

-Note that you may find some elements in your schema are preceded with an an identifier and two colons, for example, `tickets::ticket_count:int`.
-This identifier (`tickets::`) indicates the element's namespace which is set equal to the alias from which it originated when joining or generating derived relations.
-Namespaces--as we'll see in the exercises--are important when differentiating between elements that would otherwise have the same alias.
+You may sometimes find elements in your schema preceded with an an identifier and two colons, for example  `tickets::ticket_count:int`.
+This identifier (`tickets::`) specifies the element's namespace.
+Namespaces are derived from the alias from which the element originated when joining or generating the relation.
+Namespaces are an important consideration when differentiating between elements that would otherwise have the same alias.

 You can print the schema of any alias inside a script with the command: `DESCRIBE alias;` or better yet, let Pig diagram the table (in ASCII art) for you using the `ILLUSTRATE alias;` command.
 As I'm working on a script I often find it helpful to `DESCRIBE` each alias as I create it.
 This makes it easy to see how Pig has identified elements in a relation, especially when `JOIN` operations produce complex, namespaced schema aliases.